-Make learning letters, sounds, names, and sight words FUN and engaging with Literacy Stews™️!
-It’s a fun, hands on game to help students develop various literacy skills including letter identification, beginning sounds/initial sounds, his/her name, sight words, and various concepts of print!
+Make Literacy FUN and engaging with Literacy Stews™️!
+It’s a fun, hands on game to help students develop a variety of literacy skills including: letter identification, beginning sounds/initial sounds, his/her name, sight words, and various concepts of print!

-The literacy stews are similar so once they learn how to play a few they will know how to play them all year long!
+The literacy stews are similar, so once they learn how to play they should know how to play them all year long!
 Just swap out the cards, charts, and magnet letters and you are ready to go!
 This post contains referral links.

-Introduce the new stew for small group.
+Introduce the new stew during small group time.
 Then place it in a center or station for students to do independently, with a partner, or with a small group.
-Making this perfect for centers, table time, or as an arrival activity!
+This is the perfect activity for centers, table time, or as an arrival activity!

 It’s game that can be played all year long because it doesn’t have a theme.
 I’m going to put Literacy Stews in my lesson plans at least once a month but hopefully every other week!
 It will stay in the library center all year long because there are so many different ways to play!

 Here it is in my library center.
 The cookie pans with the letter charts and magnet letters on them (they don’t stick together either), magnet spoons, pots, and cards. **At the end of this post I share where I get all my stew supplies.**

 Check out all the different cards and charts Literacy Stews includes!
 I can have it out all year long because I can change out so many different pieces to meet the needs of my students.

 There are individual letter and sound cards so students can focus on one letter or sound at a time.
 There are also recipe cards with 4 letters and/or sounds, sorting recipe cards, editable name cards, and sight word cards (yep editable too!)
 Then there are all the charts.
 Mix and combine them as you wish to easily differentiate to meet the needs of all your students.